Popular Destinations

 Credit card vs. debit card vs. pre-paid

-The hold is processed identically regardless of card type, but what it does to your money is different:
+The hold is processed identically regardless of card type, but what it does to your money is very different.

 • Credit card: the hold reduces available credit.
 No real money locked up.
-This is the cleanest experience.
+The cleanest experience.

 • Debit card linked to checking: the hold pulls funds from your bank balance.
-They're locked until release.
+They are locked until release.
 Can leave you cash-poor mid-trip.

-• Pre-paid debit card / gift card: most hotels reject these for incidentals holds.
-Issuer can't honor a chargeback, so the hotel loses its hedge.
-Don't bring a pre-paid card as your only option.
+• Pre-paid debit card or gift card: most hotels reject these for incidentals holds.
+Issuer cannot honor a chargeback, so the hotel loses its hedge.
+Do not bring a pre-paid card as your only option.

-If you're choosing between a credit card and a debit card for the hold, use the credit card every time.
+If you are choosing between a credit card and a debit card for the hold, use the credit card every time.

-The hold itself is fully refundable in normal circumstances — the hotel only charges what you actually owe at checkout.
-Phrases you'll hear at the front desk:
+The hold itself is fully refundable under normal circumstances.
+The hotel only charges what you actually owe at checkout.
+Phrases you will hear at the front desk:

-The hotel can convert the hold into a real charge if there's actual room damage, theft, or unpaid incidentals at checkout.
+The hotel can convert the hold into a real charge if there is actual room damage, theft, or unpaid incidentals at checkout.
 For a clean stay, the hold releases in full minus the room rate.

 How to make the release faster

-You can't speed up the bank's release timeline directly, but you can:
+You cannot speed up the bank's release timeline directly, but you can:

 1. Ask the front desk to "zero out" the pre-auth at checkout.
 They can submit the final charge and release the hold in the same transaction.
-Some properties do this automatically; others don't unless asked.
+Some properties do this automatically.
+Others do not unless asked.

 2. Use a credit card with same-day pre-auth release.
 Some major issuers (Chase, Amex, Apple Card) release pre-auths same-day on small holds.
-Others (smaller credit unions, some debit cards) take longer.
+Smaller credit unions and some debit cards take longer.

 3. Call your card issuer.
 Once the merchant has settled, you can sometimes ask the bank to manually drop the residual pre-auth.